 Please email email@example.com for a nomination form.
 Nominations may be submitted year-round.
 All submissions will be in the consideration pool for a period of three years.
 There is no need to resubmit nominations during this time, though updates of current achievements are helpful.

 In 2019, the Board of Directors initiated a new award to honor young Hawai’i athletes in the freshman, sophomore or junior year of high school, who are excelling at the highest levels in one or more of Duke’s Sports all the while representing their team, community and state as Ambassadors of Aloha.
 These rising competitors may well be our future champions and sports stars, and most importantly our future role models and stewards of the Aloha spirit.
 If you know a deserving young athlete, please email firstname.lastname@example.org for a nomination form.

 Hie Makamae Loui was named the 2019 Waterwoman to Watch.
-A freshman at Punahou School, Hie has been a leader and shining star in multiple Duke sports, including Canoe Paddling, Water Polo, Indoor Volleyball and Beach Volleyball.
+A freshman at Punahou School, Hie has been a leader in multiple Duke sports, including Canoe Paddling, Water Polo, Indoor Volleyball and Beach Volleyball.
 She also maintains a 4.0 GPA, was a 2018 and 2019 Damon Speech finalist and serves her community donating time to the Maunalua Fishpond Heritage Center and Wailupe Ohana Council.
-Hie is commended for the passion and aloha spirit she lives and breathes each and every day.
+Hie is commended for the aloha spirit she lives and breathes each and every day.
 She was awarded a $500 grant to use towards equipment, training and/or competition costs.